FlyHighhher/GridBattleZone/README.md

 ### Game Setup

-* The player is prompted to choose the size of the game grid (5*5, 7*7, 10*10).
+* The player is prompted to choose the size of the game grid (3*3, 5*5, 7*7).
-* The number of ships is determined based on the chosen grid size (8 for 5 by 5, 15 for 7 by 7 and 30 for 10 by 10).
+* The number of ships is determined based on the chosen grid size (1 for 3 by 3, 4 for 5 by 5 and 8 for 7 by 7).
-* The maximum number of rounds is calculated based on the grid size ( 17 rounds for grid size 5, 35 rounds for grid size 7 and 70 rounds for grid size 10.)
+* The maximum number of rounds is calculated based on the grid size ( 8 rounds for grid size 3*3, 18 rounds for grid size 5*5 and 38 rounds for grid size 7*7.)
 * Two game boards are created for the player and the computer along with corresponding guess boards.

 ### Ship Placement